 History And Story

-The process of providing high quality fresh tea for your family is a labour intensive business which Nucifara’s has clearly turned into a labor of love.
+The process of providing high quality fresh tea for your family is a labour intensive business which Nucifora’s has clearly turned into a labour of love.
 The tea estate is about 120 acres in size and is divided into 3 sections.
-Harvesting tea is a continuous process.
-Every 21 days each bush has only the top 2 leaves and the bud picked so that only the finest and freshest is harvested every time. this continues all year round.
+Harvesting tea is a continuous process and takes place every 21 days.
+We only pick the top 2 leaves and buds so that only the finest and freshest leaves are harvested.

 ≡Mechanical Tea Picker